pdonham/CS591-MEAN/Notes/Daily Topics.md

 - Build a RESTful application using Express
 - Use Postman to test backend applications
 - Set up github repo for class work
+- Reminder: Still need to cover promise race/all and async package

 ## Day 1
 - Intro to asynchronous events